-Protocol C-1 (Recommended): Return to school post-symptoms with test

-- Duration: Dependent on symptom resolution - Return to School: Individuals may return to school after they: - o Have received a negative PCR test result for COVID-19.
-Note: So long as the individual is not a close contact, if a medical professional makes an alternative diagnosis for the COVID-19-like symptoms, the individual may use this recommendation (e.g., for influenza or strep pharyngitis) in lieu of a PCR test. - o Have improvement in symptoms - o Have been without fever for at least 24 hours without the use of fever-reducing medications. - Note: If the symptomatic individual was a close contact who is not exempt from testing and quarantine response protocols, after symptoms resolve and they receive a negative PCR test, they should follow Protocol B-1 for Test and Stay. - o If Test and Stay is not available or the family or adult individual opts not to participate, they follow Protocol B-2 or B-3.
+Protocol C-1 (Recommended): Return to school post-symptoms with test o Have received a negative PCR test result for COVID-19.
+Note: So long as the individual is not a close contact, if a medical professional makes an alternative diagnosis for the COVID-19-like symptoms, the individual may use this recommendation (e.g., for influenza or strep pharyngitis) in lieu of a PCR test. o Have improvement in symptoms o Have been without fever for at least 24 hours without the use of fever-reducing medications.